-The District Factor Groups (DFGs) were first developed in 1975 for the purpose of comparing students performance on statewide assessments across demographically similar school districts.
-The categories are updated every ten years when the Census Bureau releases the latest Decennial Census data.
+The District Factor Groups (DFGs) were first developed in 1975 for the purpose of comparing students’ performance on statewide assessments across demographically similar school districts.
+The categories were updated twice, using the Census Bureau’s Decennial Census data from 1990 and 2000, respectively.
+However, the School Performance Reports no longer compare districts using this measure, and no updates have been made to the DFGs since the groupings were finalized in 2004.
+This webpage describes the origin and methodology used for the current groupings.

-Since the DFGs were created, they have been used for purposes other than analyzing test score performance.
-In particular, the DFGs played a significant role in determining the initial group of districts that were classified as Abbott districts.
-Additionally, subsequent to the Abbott IV court ruling, the DFGs were also used to define the group of school districts on which Abbott v Burke parity remedy aid would be based.
+Historically, the DFGs played a significant role in determining the initial group of districts that were classified as Abbott districts.
+Subsequent to the Abbott IV court ruling, the groups were used to define the school districts on which Abbott v Burke parity remedy aid would be based.
+However, parity remedy aid is no longer included in the school funding formula.
+Since the DFGs were designed to provide an approximate measure of a community’s relative socioeconomic status (SES), the classification system provided a useful tool for examining student achievement and comparing similarly-situated school districts.

-In updating the DFGs using the data from the most recent Decennial Census, efforts were made to improve the methodology while preserving the underlying meaning of the DFG classification system.
+In updating the DFGs using data from the 2000 Decennial Census, some changes were made to improve the methodology from 1990 while preserving the underlying meaning of the DFG classification system.
 After discussing the measure with representatives from school districts and experimenting with various methods, the DFGs were calculated using the following six variables that are closely related to SES:

 1) Percent of adults with no high school diploma